Read this section to gather important prescription and safety information.

-Patients without an MR Conditional neurostimulation system should not be subjected to MRI because the electromagnetic field generated by an MRI may damage the device electronics, cause heating at the lead tip that could result in tissue damage, and induce voltage through the lead that could jolt or shock the patient.
+Patients without an MR Conditional neurostimulation system should not be subjected to MRI because the electromagnetic field generated by an MRI may damage the device electronics and induce voltage through the lead that could jolt or shock the patient.

 Diathermy therapy.
 Do not use short-wave diathermy, microwave diathermy, or therapeutic ultrasound diathermy (all now referred to as diathermy) on patients implanted with a neurostimulation system.
 Energy from diathermy can be transferred through the implanted system and cause tissue damage at the location of the implanted electrodes, resulting in severe injury or death.

 Diathermy is further prohibited because it may also damage the neurostimulation system components.
 This damage could result in loss of therapy, requiring additional surgery for system implantation and replacement.
 Injury or damage can occur during diathermy treatment whether the neurostimulation system is turned on or off.

 Electrosurgery.
 To avoid harming the patient or damaging the neurostimulation system, do not use monopolar electrosurgery devices on patients with implanted neurostimulation systems.
 Before using an electrosurgery device, place the device in Surgery Mode using the patient controller app or clinician programmer app.
 Confirm the neurostimulation system is functioning correctly after the procedure.